transistorsoft/react-native-background-geolocation/docs/README.md

 #### `@config {String} locationsOrderDirection [ASC]`

 Controls the order that locations are selected from the database (and synced to your server).
-Defaults to ascending (`ASC`), where oldest locations are synced first.|
+Defaults to ascending (`ASC`), where oldest locations are synced first.
+Descending (`DESC`) syncs latest locations first.|

 # :wrench: Application Options